Skip to main content

 The following are designed to reduce environmental impacts:

-• 180-km-long single-lane access road.
+• 170-km-long single-lane access road.

 • 55 km/h speed limit.

-Road layout
+Road and port layout

 Torngat Metals explored various access road options.
 After consultation with Nunatsiavut stakeholders and the Innu Nation, and based on a more detailed engineering analysis, the proposed single-lane route is optimized to minimize impacts on the environment, biodiversity and Indigenous use.
+Seasonal transport timing is designed to protect caribou and minimize disturbance to their movements, part of our broader commitment to environmental stewardship across the entire Strange Lake project.
+Learn more about our caribou protection approach.

 An estimated 200,000 tonnes of rare earth concentrate will be packaged in 1- to 2-tonne bags and loaded into sealed sea containers.
-GPS-monitored truck convoys will bring the containers to the port for storage over the winter.
+GPS-monitored truck convoys will bring the containers to the port for storage over the season.
 When the waterway is ice-free, the containers will be transported to the Sept-Îles plant.

-Next steps
+Next steps and public consultations

 As we complete our environmental/cultural research and consultations, we will continue to refine and optimize the road and port design.